 Billy has a curious mind.
 He always had questions, and many adults found his questions hard to answer.
 But they tried to give Billy an answer in words a child could understand.
-He would ask, they would answer, and Billy would nod his head and say, “Okay.”
-That meant he accepted the answer he was given.
+He would ask; they would answer, and Billy would nod and say, “Okay.”
+That meant he understood their answer.
 If not, he always had more questions.

-Today, Billy woke up and saw his dad placing small flags along the walkway to his house.
-His mom was hanging red, white, and blue ribbons around their patio in the back yard.
-He did not know what this meant.
+Today, Billy woke up and saw his dad placing small flags along the walkway to his house, and his mom was hanging red, white, and blue ribbons around their patio in the back yard.
+He didn’t know what this meant.
 So, he asked.